Always Do This If You Want to Avoid Dry Skin in Winter

 Ah, winter. ’Tis the season for dry skin, along with potential complications, including itching, flaking, cracking, bleeding, rosacea (redness and inflammation) and eczema flare-ups.
 There are several reasons for this.
 First, the air outdoors is drier, because low temperatures cause water molecules to condense into ice or snow rather than remain in the atmosphere.
 Indoor air tends to be parched as well, an effect of heating systems.
 Seniors need to take extra care, since cumulative sun damage and slower production of natural oils put them at greater risk of dryness.
-Happily, there’s plenty you can do to reduce winter’s toll on your skin.
+Happily, there’s plenty you can do to combat dry skin in winter.

 Switch up your shower routine

 To start, adapt your bathing routine.
 Piping hot water may feel good, but that’s a sure way to strip away your skin’s natural oils.
 Use warm water instead, keep your baths or showers short, and apply a generous amount of moisturizer after you dry off.
 Thick, oily products are especially effective at fighting winter moisture loss, “but don’t despair if you can’t tolerate those due to pore clogging or shininess,” says Dr. Bav Shergill, a consultant dermatologist and spokesperson for the British Skin Foundation.
 “Even a light moisturizer will give you some protection.”

 Make sure you’re not making these common showering mistakes.